The Benefits of Coarse Preferences: Introduction

 The rest of the paper is structured as follows.
 In the remainder of this section, we briefly survey the related literature.
 Section \ref{sec-model} presents our model and solution concept.
 In Section \ref{sec-results}, we present our general results.
 Section \ref{sec:interval-games} characterizes CUE in Interval games with monotone externalities.
+The appendix contains formal proofs and an extension of our model to deal with partial observability of the opponent's clustering.